Hu Tieu has been a popular dish in Southern Vietnam since the 1950s. It can be said that Hu Tieu is a typical dish in Saigon, similar to Pho in Hanoi.

 Cha Gio, or Nem rán (in the North), is a fried version of Gỏi cuốn.
 Depending on the region, people will use different ingredients to make Cha Gio.

 In general, these ingredients will be mixed with spices and wrapped in a slice of rice paper, then fried until the color of rice paper turns crispy and golden brown.

 Cha Gio is eaten with sweet and sour sauce, along with fresh veggies and herbs.

 5. Cơm tấm

 Com tam is the rice dish cooked from broken rice named Tấm.

 Tấm is the first part of the rice kernels, and the rice got broken while milling.
 It is the main ingredient of this dish and can not be replaced by any other type of rice.

-Grilled ribs, egg, and pigskin are served together with the rice.
+Grilled ribs, eggs, and pigskin are served together with the rice.
 The ribs are spiced with a rich flavor, providing an aromatic taste, with a crispy outer layer but soft and juicy inside.

 The rice dish is topped with geese onion, cucumber and tomatoes slices, and pickles made from carrots and radishes.
 Like other dishes, Com tam must be served with sweet and spicy fish sauce.